samicrusader/cbftp-svn/README.md

    as well before considering the job done, which may not always be possible.
    Make sure to skiplist anything unwanted!

-Q: One or several sites is executing STAT/LIST commands over and over, why?
+One or several sites is executing STAT/LIST commands over and over, why?
-A: During a spread job, cbftp uses connections that are currently not busy performing file transfers for continuously listing the spread job directories.
+> During a spread job, cbftp uses connections that are currently not busy performing file transfers for continuously listing the spread job directories.
 This information is then used for calculating the transfer speeds of ongoing transfers, figuring out which files to transfer next, and so on.
 It is completely normal.

-Q: How do I disconnect from a site?
+How do I disconnect from a site?
-A: Disconnecting is an old habit that comes from traditional clients that "lock" slots to the user interface.
+> Disconnecting is an old habit that comes from traditional clients that "lock" slots to the user interface.
 Cbftp does not do this, and there's really no gain in disconnecting manually.
 Cbftp will disconnect by itself after a while.
 If you really want to disconnect manually you can press K